-Constructed in 1989, FNB Stadium is located next to the South African Football Association headquarters, home to the offices for the 2010 FIFA World Cup.
-Thousands turned out to the stadium to see the opening ceremony as well as the cup final and a number of games in between.
-The venue is also famous as the place where Nelson Mandela made his first speech in Johannesburg after his release from prison.
+Constructed in 1989, FNB Stadium is located next to the South African Football Association’s headquarters, which also served as the headquarters for the 2010 FIFA World Cup.
+During the 2010 FIFA World Cup, thousands of fans filled the stadium to watch the opening ceremony as well as the numerous games throughout the competition.

 The stadium is regarded as a historically significant place in South Africa, because Nelson Mandela made his first speech in Johannesburg after his release from prison at the stadium.